wolfSSL/wolfssh/README.md

     $ ./configure --enable-shell
     $ make

+To try out this functionality, you can use the example echoserver and client.
+In a terminal do the following to launch the server:

+    $ ./examples/echoserver/echoserver -P <user>:junk

+And in another terminal do the following to launch the example client:

+    $ ./examples/client/client -t -u <user> -P junk

+Note that `<user>` must be the user name of the current user that is logged in.

 By default, the echoserver will try to start a shell.
 To use the echo testing behavior, give the echoserver the command line option `-f`.

     $ ./examples/echoserver/echoserver -f

+To use the shell feature with wolfsshd add `--enable-sshd` to your configure command and use the following command:

+    $ sudo ./apps/wolfsshd/wolfsshd -D -h keys/gretel-key-ecc.pem -p 11111

+If it complains about a bad `sshd_config` file, simply copy it to another file and remove the offending line that it complains about and use the `-f` command line parameter to point to the new file.

+You can then connect to the `wolfsshd` server with ssh:

+    $ ssh <user>@localhost -p 11111

+Note that `<user>` must be the user name of the current user that is logged in.

 CURVE25519
 ==========